ioccc-src/winner/2018/yang/README.md

 For variety, this second tool rotates clockwise instead of counterclockwise.
-Also, it can handle files larger than 1024x1024, depending on how much memory you got.
+Also, it can handle files larger than 1024x1024, depending on how much memory you have.

 Of course we wouldn't stop with just two rotations, if we continue to rotate counterclockwise once more, we get another program.
-This program outputs a single message to stdout, which is the name of the series that Nuko came from.
+This program outputs a single message to `stdout`, which is the name of the series that `Nuko` came from.

 ```sh
 ./left < prog.c | ./left > r2.c